dns-violations/dns-violations/README.md

 issue with the full _DVE_ and also add a comment addressed to `@DNS-OARC/dve-maintainers` that it has been reserved.
 Collisions are rejected/asked to be updated.

+## Repository Directory Layout
+- In the root of the repository there should only be documentation
+- The _DVE_ is placed under a year directory
+- The _DVE_ is in markdown format and the filename is `DVE-YEAR-NUMBER.md`
+- Optional files attached to the _DVE_ may be put under a directory with the full _DVE_ name under the year directory, example `YEAR/DVE-YEAR-NUMBER/file`